rioki/spdr/README.md

 With some error handling omitted, we save the username with the peer and tell all other clients that a new user joined the chat.

-Once a client is joined, we expect to recive chat messages.
+Once a client is joined, we expect to receive chat messages.

 ```cpp
 server.on_message<ChatMessage>([&] (auto peer, auto text)